 The dietetics department was established in 1975 under the leadership of Mrs G.O Wusu who was the very first trained dietitian in Nigeria.
-The Department hosted the 21st Annual national scientific conference of NDA (Nigerian Dietetics Association) in August 1991 and 31st Annual national scientific conference of the Nigerian Dietetics Association (NDA) in August 2005.

 Mrs. R.A.
 Fakunle (RD, RN, Msc.
 Nutrition & Dietetics) is a Deputy Director and the current Head of Dietetics Department.
 The department comprises of various cadres of Officers including Chief Dietitians, Assistant Chief Dietitians, Principal Dietitians, Senior Dietitians, Dietitians, Dietitian Assistant, Catering Officers, Interns and Dietetics Aids.